Sami Frashëri: Between Ottomanism, Albanianism and Turkism

-The Kamus al-A'lam encyclopedia
+The Kâmûsü'l-A'lâm encyclopedia

-Between 1889 and 1899 Frashëri wrote a six volume encyclopedia Kamus al-A'lam written in Ottoman Turkish and was a scientific work of 4,380 pages.
-He sought to provide information about the Islamic world on famous individuals, geography and countries, demography, history, cultures from around world and other topics that he felt was minimally covered in Western publications.
-The encyclopedia had a focus on Turks, Arabs and in particular the Ottomans with Frashëri including detailed information for his readers on topics about Albania and Albanians.
+Between 1889 and 1899 Frashëri wrote a six-volume encyclopedia titled Kâmûsü'l-A'lâm (Dictionary of Proper Names) in Ottoman Turkish.
+In this scientific work of 4,380 pages, he sought to provide information about famous individuals, geography, countries, demography, history, and cultures, especially those of the Islamic and Ottoman worlds, which he felt were inadequately covered in Western publications.
+The encyclopedia had a focus on Turks, Arabs and in particular the Ottomans, with Frashëri including detailed information for his readers on topics about Albania and Albanians.

-For example, one entry titled Arnavud (Albanian) was six pages and a total of eleven columns.
+For example, the entry titled Arnavud (Albanian) was six pages and a total of eleven columns.
 The detailed article presented Albanians as an ancient Balkan people, older than Greeks and Latins that preserved in the mountains their customs such as the besa, traditions, language and an identity.
 The assertion aimed to present Albanians as legitimate members of the community of nations during an era of nationalism.
-Frashëri included information on the Venetian period, Ottoman conquest, conversion to Islam, attainment of Ottoman privileges and highlighting sacrifice and service to the state as soldiers, bureaucrats, in commerce and industry by Albanians.
-Skanderbeg, a fifteenth century warrior and his revolt against the Ottomans were described in a positive light as were the national and intellectual achievements of the Albanian diaspora in southern Italy.
-Despite regional differences of Ghegs and Tosks, Frashëri emphasized the unity of Albanians as speaking the same language with small dialectal differences.
+Frashëri included information on the Venetian period, the Ottoman conquest, conversion to Islam, and the attainment of Ottoman privileges.
+He highlighted Albanians' sacrifices and service to the state as soldiers, bureaucrats, in commerce and industry.
+Skanderbeg, a fifteenth-century Albanian warrior, and his revolt against the Ottomans were described in a positive light, as were the national and intellectual achievements of the Albanian diaspora in southern Italy.
+Despite the regional differences of Ghegs and Tosks, Frashëri emphasized the unity of Albanians as speaking the same language with small dialectal differences.
 He stressed the importance of developing Albanian language education and literature as a way of resisting encroachment from others through for example Hellenisation and as such urged authorities to allow Albanian national development.
 As with other entries on cities, towns, administrative units and others on Albanian topics Frashëri overall aimed in his encyclopedia to educate the general public about Albanians, to raise Albanian self-awareness and outline the geographical boundaries of Albania.
 The concept of Albanianism was also subtly developed within his encyclopedia.